andrewjmead/wpsites/README.md

 ];
 ```

-Right off the top you'll notice that there are no database options defined in `defaults`.
+First up, notice that there are no datbase options defined in `defaults`.
 Actually, there are no database options defined anywhere.
-In my case the default values for `database_host`, `database_username`, and `database_password` are the correct values for my connection.
-So defing the same values as defaults doesn't do anything at all.
-It's only present in the default config as it's something you might need to tweak and I wanted to make that as easy as possible.

-Every support option has a default value. `enable_multisite` is false, `wordpress_version` is `'latest'`, and `enable_error_logging` is `true`.
-If you happy with the default value for an option, you don't need to configure it.
+For my machine, which WPSites was built for, the default values for `database_host`, `database_username`, and `database_password` don't need to be changed.
+Setting `database_host` equal to `127.0.0.1:3306` is unnecessary as that's already the default value for the option.
+Every option has a default value, and if you're happy with the default value then there's no need to configure it.

+You can find the default value for all the options in [template options](#template-options) below.

-The one option I do have in `defaults` is `plugins`.
-Here I'm telling WPSites that I want the `code-snippets` plugin installed on every site.
-Don't worry if a template also defines `plugins`.
-These arrays are merged so the site ends up with the default plugins as well as the template specific plugins.
+The one option that I have defined in `defaults` in `plugins`.
+This lets me define a set of plugins that I want to use on all new sites.
+If a template also defines `plugins`, the default plugins and the template plugins will be merged and all plugins will be installed.

-Below that are the 5 templates I've been using.
-I still keep around a basic site and a basic multisite, but the final three templates are all specific to my work on Independent Analytics.
+Below `defaults` is `templates`, and I have 5 templates I use most often.

+The first two are the basic site and multisite templates that come with the default config file.
+Not super interesting.

-IAWP Dev is a good template for my development site which comes a couple of symlinked plugins as well as a few third-party plugins that we integrate with.
-There's also IAWP Dev Multisite which is just a multisite version of this dev site.
+The third template is "IAWP Dev".
+This is the template I use for my main development site as I'm building out Independent Analytics.
+It symlinks a couple of local plugins and also installs some third-party plugins that we integrate with.

+The fourth template is the same as the third, though it's a multisite.

-Last up is IAWP Latest Stable Release.
-This is a basic site that install the lastest released version of Independent Analytics form the WordPress plugin repository.
-This template is useful when I want to recreate a customer bug or see how the behavior I'm changing originally worked.
+The fifth and final template is a site that installed the latest released version of Independent Analytics.
+This install the plugin from the WordPress plugin repository, which is convinent when I need to recreate a customers issue with only the feature that have already been released.

 # Template options

-Every option can be set in one of two places.
-You can set it inside of `defaults` to serve as a default for all site templates, or you can set it inside of a site template in `templates` to have it be specific to just one template
+Below is every option that WPSites supports.
+These options can be set inside of `defaults` or inside of a specific template.

-Reorder these by most likley to be customizes.
-Themes and plugins first.
+Options defined in a template will override options defined in `defaults`.

+The one exception to this rule in `plugins`.
+If `plugins` is defined in `defaults` and in a template, the array of plugins to install will be merged together so all plugins are installed.

+### Plugins

+Option: `plugins`

+Default: `[]`

+An array of plugins to install.

+Use a slug like `woocommerce` to install a plugin from the WordPress repository.

+Use an absolute path like `/plugin/to/symlink` to symlink a local plugin on your machine.

+### Theme

+Option: `theme`

+Default: `'twentytwentyfour'`

+The slug of the WordPress theme to use.
+This must be a theme available on the WordPress theme repository.
+Symlinked themes are currently not supported.

 ### WordPress version